dayton-outar/shillings/docs/README.md

 Another important business idea for consideration is to start a brokerage firm, where this product will be used to access the services of the broker.
 According to Jamaican laws (the Securities Act[^2]),

+> To be able to trade securities on the Trading Floor of the Exchange, a trading license is required.
+Only qualified and approved JSE broker-dealer firms may acquire and hold trading licenses.
+A company has to be approved as a member/dealer by the Board of the Jamaica Stock Exchange.
+Senior executives, shareholders and employees dealing with the public must pass a “ Fit and Proper” test and the firm has to meet certain basic financial requirements on an ongoing basis.
+Only approved representatives of stock broking firms are allowed to trade on the floor of the Jamaica Stock Exchange.[^5]

 Individuals eligible for a dealer's licence includes the following,

 1. he satisfies one of the following requirements, that is to say—